A list of definitions for all things fire, including fire safety and fire stopping terms

-Fire sealants and gap fillers expand when heated at high temperatures, to prevent the spread of fire and smoke.
+Fire sealants and gap fillers expand when heated at high temperatures blocking gaps and slowing down the spread of fire for up to 60 minutes.

 Fire sleeves are designed to fill or seal an aperture created by pipes or cables passing through a fire-rated wall or ceiling by expanding to fill the available space, preventing the passage of fire and smoke to the adjacent compartment.

 A seal provided to close an imperfection of fit or design tolerance between elements or components, to restrict the passage of fire and smoke

 A form of passive fire protection involving the sealing of any openings or imperfections of fit between elements of components in order to prevent fire passing through multiple building compartments.

 Also called the Combustion Triangle, this is a simple model for understanding the necessary ingredients for most fires.
 The triangle illustrates the three elements a fire needs to ignite: heat, fuel, and an oxidizing agent (usually oxygen).

 A fire warning system has a number of devices working together to detect and warn people throughout a building through visual and audio appliances when smoke, fire, carbon monoxide or other emergencies are present.

 The item causing the hole/gap in a wall or floor.